FAQs and Guides

 Once the interim procedure is completed, the action moves on to the oral procedure.
 The judge-rapporteur summons the parties to an oral hearing about two months after the close of the interim procedure.
 The UPC will endeavour to limit the duration of the oral hearing to one day although it could be longer in appropriate cases.
 The oral hearing includes the oral submissions of the parties together with the examination of any experts or witnesses, although there may be a separate witness hearing in addition.

 The written judgment should be provided within six weeks of the hearing.
-It is also intended that first instance proceedings should be concluded within no more than about a year from commencement.
+It is also intended that First Instance proceedings should be concluded within no more than about a year from commencement.

 At any stage of the procedure, the UPC may propose that the parties liaise with the Mediation and Arbitration Centre (or any other appropriate alternative dispute resolution service or process) in order to explore the possibility of settlement.
 This is most likely to be recommended by the judge-rapporteur during the interim procedure.